EnigmaCurry/blogofile.com/_documentation/migrating_blogs.rst

 Comments
 ++++++++

-Before you bring your Wordpress blog offline, install the `Disqus wordpress plugin <http://wordpress.org/extend/plugins/disqus-comment-system/>`_.
+Before you bring your Wordpress blog offline, install the `Disqus wordpress plugin`_.
 With this plugin, you can export all your comments from your wordpress database offsite into your Disqus account.

 In your blogofile config file, set the :ref:`config-disqus-enabled` and :ref:`config-disqus-name` settings appropriately.